Terror strikes: Two cousins killed in IED blast within 14 hours of shooting at same site in Rajouri, LG visits village after protests | Law-Order

 - India

-In an apparent security lapse, two cousins - aged four and 16 - were killed when an improvised explosive device (IED) went off in a village in Jammu's Rajouri area on Monday, 14 hours after terrorists had shot dead four people there.
+Two cousins - aged four and 16 - were killed when an improvised explosive device (IED) went off in a village in Jammu's Rajouri area on Monday, 14 hours after terrorists had shot dead four people there, prompting authorities to order a probe to examine if there was a ''security lapse'' as claimed by locals.

 The terrorists, locals claimed, had planted the IED on Sunday itself and it was missed during the scanning by police and security officials who had cordoned off the area after the shootings last evening.